Birth Center Tours

 - Teach mother and other family members about new-baby care (feeding, sleeping, normal development, signs of illness, etc.)

 - Provide information about when to contact the health care provider

-- Remove staples from the incision for mothers who’ve had a Cesarean section
+- Remove staples from the incision for mothers who have had a Cesarean section

-- If it’s between 8 a.m. -5 p.m.
-Monday-Friday, identify the patient as a new mother and/or baby expecting a home visit and ask to speak to a nurse.
+- If it’s between 8 a.m. and 5 p.m., Monday – Friday, identify the patient as a new mother and/or baby expecting a home visit and ask to speak with a nurse.

-- If it’s after hours or on a weekend, identify the patient as a new mother or baby expecting a home visit and ask to have the Visiting Care on-call nurse paged.
-Leave your name and phone number and the on-call nurse will call back.
+- If it’s after hours or on a weekend, identify the patient as a new mother and/or baby expecting a home visit and ask to have the Visiting Care on-call nurse paged.
+Leave your name and phone number and the on-call nurse will call you back.